InstallerLegacy/setup.virtualhub.eu.org/content/posts/kubuntu-post-installation.md

 It will take time to upgrade, depending on your internet speed and the time elapsed since the release of the ISO file you used to install Kubuntu.
 Don't worry.
 Every upgrade does not take so long.
 If you update daily, it should take less than a minute.

 After the update is done, you should reboot if there was a kernel upgrade.
-If you are not sure, upgrade anyway.
+If you are not sure, reboot anyway.

 ### Updating Snap packages